-In the event Dr. Walker's or Mr. Ruffo's employment is terminated upon nonrenewal of the employment agreement by us, he will continue to receive his salary and benefits during the 90-day nonrenewal notice period, and, upon execution and effectiveness of a release of claims, he will be entitled to receive (i) continued payment of his then-current salary for a period of 12 months following termination for Dr. Walker and for a period of nine months following termination for Mr. Ruffo, in each case payable in accordance with our normal payroll practices, (ii) a lump sum payment of any approved but unpaid bonuses or portion thereof for the preceding year or the year of termination and (iii) a direct payment by us to the applicable healthcare provider of 100% of the medical, vision and dental coverage premiums due to maintain any COBRA coverage for which he is eligible and has appropriately elected through the earlier of (A) eight months following termination for Dr. Walker and five months following termination for Mr. Ruffo and (B) the date the officer becomes eligible for substantially equivalent coverage in connection with new employment.
+In the event Dr. Walker's, Mr. Ruffo's or Ms. Ali-Jackson's employment is terminated upon nonrenewal of the employment agreement by us, he or she will continue to receive his or her salary and benefits during the 90-day nonrenewal notice period, and, upon execution and effectiveness of a release of claims, he or she will be entitled to receive (i) continued payment of his or her then-current salary for a period of 12 months following termination for Dr. Walker and for a period of nine months following termination for Mr. Ruffo or Ms. Ali-Jackson, in each case payable in accordance with our normal payroll practices, (ii) a lump sum payment of any approved but unpaid bonuses or portion thereof for the preceding year or the year of termination and (iii) a direct payment by us to the applicable healthcare provider of 100% of the medical, vision and dental coverage premiums due to maintain any COBRA coverage for which he or she is eligible and has appropriately elected through the earlier of (A) eight months following termination for Dr. Walker and five months following termination for Mr. Ruffo or Ms. Ali-Jackson and (B) the date the officer becomes eligible for substantially equivalent coverage in connection with new employment.